 This part of the curriculum emphasises a better understanding of preliminary concepts of object-oriented programming and documentation styles.
 The aim is to make students well-versed with Java environments and their applications.
 Here are some of the sub-components:

 - Data types, control structures, classes, and methods;

 - Basics of a graphic user interface;

 - Handling errors and exceptions;

 This course is divided into several units with the objective of fostering innovative problem-solving skills among students.
 These are:

 - Information, data, and number systems;

 6. Web Application Development

 Along with the conceptual knowledge of web application development, you would also need practical exposure to build professional websites.
 So, opt for a study programme that provides avenues for honing your coding skills.
-Check out the Bachelor of Computer Application on upGrad to know what an immersive learning experience should offer!

 7. Distributed Systems